whitneyburton/portfolios/students/1511/brennan-holtzclaw/brennan-holtzclaw-m1.md

 "Brennan asked a lot of questions while we paired on logic gates.
 He forced me to question why I wanted to complete the solution a certain way.
 He also did an superb job of sharing responsibility for the work, and directing the flow.
 I enjoyed the time working together." - Thomas Pickett

+"The moment Brennan and I sat down together we were acting as if we had been pairing for years.
+Many would say that we just mesh.
+I would say nay.
+Due to Brennan’s high EQ he immediately adjusted to my wavelength allowing me to feel comfortable and secure in our partnership.
+Due to his laid-back nature and calm exterior it may be a surprise to some that Brennan is an active problem solver.
+Methodical in his thought process Brennan prefers to break down problems by hashing them out on paper and taking a look at the results.
+One way he could improve the speed of his feedback loop is to solve the simple parts of the equation mentally and use this as a base for his processes.
+Another worthy facet of Brennan’s kit is his love of Turing and the message he sends via his podcast.
+In retrospect Brennan was one of my first impressions of Turing.
+Since I am here you can assume it was a positive one!" - Allan Blair

 ### Being a community member
 During my second-try at the first module here at Turing I've mostly just tried to make sure I was getting what I needed out of the program, and figuring out where I can fit in.